emacs-lsp/lsp-mode/docs/tutorials/docker-integration.md

 ### Building: Debugger

-With the debugger it is a bit more complicated: first of all you need `node` to run the DAP server (as it is a VSCode extension) and second you need to place the extension into the container.
+With a debugger it is a bit more complicated: first of all you need `node` to run the DAP server (as it is a VSCode extension) and second you need to place the extension into the container.
 You can download the extension (take the latest version) from the [VSCode marketplace](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby) and place it in your project folder (`vspackage.zip` for convenience).
 In this case your `Dockerfile` may look like this:
 ``` Dockerfile
 FROM ruby:3.1.1-slim-bullseye as app